zhao0524/web-editor-extension/README.md

 ## How It Works

 1. **Open the extension** on any web page.
 It automatically scans the page and builds a map of visible elements (headings, buttons, links, sections, etc.).
 2. **Describe a change** in plain English — for example, *"Make the main heading say Welcome Back"* or *"Increase the button font size to 20px"*.
+Optionally attach or paste a screenshot to give the AI visual context.
 3. **Review the plan.** Gemini returns a structured set of proposed changes displayed as cards.
 Each card shows the target element, a description, and an editable value.
 You can modify values, remove individual actions, or discard the whole plan.
 4. **Apply.** Once you're satisfied, click Apply Changes.
 The extension executes only the approved actions on the page.
 5. **Undo.** Every change is saved to an undo stack.
 Press the Undo button or Ctrl+Z to revert changes one at a time, like Google Docs.

+You can also use **Layout mode** (the Layout button in the toolbar) to drag elements around the page directly with your mouse, without using the AI at all.

 ## Supported Actions